asheroto/Chocolatey-Package-Updater/README.md

 ## Features

-> [!IMPORTANT]
-> **Alterting does not work at this time** but will in the next few weeks.
-I'm working on adding native support for other services.
-You can use `$Alert = false` to disable alerting for now or update the `SendAlertRaw` function to use your own service.

 The `UpdateChocolateyPackage` function provides the following features:

 -   **No functions or regex expressions to write: everything happens _automatically_!**